3 years (Full-time) / Options available Please contact the Admissions Tutor for details (Part-time) / n/a (Distance / E-Learning)

 - An Independent Archaeological study of your choice

-- Archaeological excavation or Fieldwork
+- Archaeological Fieldwork (Excavation or Placement)

 - Archaeological Theory